How to Prioritize Tasks at Work Effectively

 Identifying Important Tasks

 Identifying your important tasks follows building your master list and is the first step in pointing out your priorities.
+Your long-term goals and objectives should help you pinpoint crucial tasks that should be taken seriously.

-For example, if your current project involves preparing a new proposal, tasks related to that project should be treated as more important.
+For example, if your current project involves preparing a new business proposal, tasks related to that project should be treated as more important.

 Categorizing Urgent Tasks